-- % Chemical Engineering (B.S.Ch.E.)
+- Chemical Engineering (B.S.Ch.E.)

-- % Civil Engineering (B.S.C.E.)
+- Civil Engineering (B.S.C.E.)

-- % Computer Engineering (B.S.Co.E.)
+- Computer Engineering (B.S.Co.E.)

-- % Electrical and Electronic Engineering (B.S.E.E.)
+- Electrical and Electronic Engineering (B.S.E.E.)

-- % Mechanical Engineering (B.S.M.E.)
+- Mechanical Engineering (B.S.M.E.)

-To obtain a B.S. in engineering, a student must complete 140 credit hours.
-The program is designed for completion in four years including one summer session (6-weeks) of study.
-Students are also required to complete one summer internship.
-Students whose preparation requires the completion of preparatory courses in mathematics, chemistry, English and physics will require up to one additional year to complete the engineering program.
+Each program is designed for completion in four years including one summer session (six weeks) of study.
+Students are also required to complete a summer internship.
+Students whose academic background requires the completion of preparatory courses in mathematics, chemistry, English and physics will require more than four years to complete the engineering program.
 Even without preparatory courses, many students take additional time to complete their programs.

-The B.S. requirements are divided into four categories: university graduation requirements, college requirements, program specialization courses and elective courses that provide depth in a subspecialty in a chosen field.
-The university requirements include foundation courses in mathematics, science, the humanities, social sciences, Arabic and English language and literature.
-By the end of the third year, most compulsory requirements should typically be fulfilled.
-Students are also required to complete a major design project during the final year.
+The B.S. requirements are divided into three categories: university graduation requirements, major program requirements and technical elective courses that provide depth in a subspecialty in a chosen field.
+The university requirements include foundation courses in mathematics. science, the humanities, social sciences, Arabic heritage, and English.
+The first year, which provides a base in physics, chemistry, engineering and mathematics, is common to all engineering students.
+By the end of the third year, most fundamental engineering requirements should typically be fulfilled.
+During the final year, a major design project must be completed in addition to regular coursework.
 Practical training in an engineering environment is compulsory for one summer.
-This practicum or internship strengthens the student's preparation for engineering practice.
+This practicum, or internship, strengthens the student's preparation for engineering practice.